VFR Mastery

 Richard McSpadden

-Richard McSpadden is the Executive Director of AOPA’s Air Safety Institute and an active flight instructor.
-He holds a Commercial certificate with CFII, MEI, SEL ratings and a single-pilot Citation jet type rating.
+Richard McSpadden was the Executive Director of AOPA’s Air Safety Institute and an active flight instructor.
+He held a Commercial certificate with CFII, MEI, SEL ratings and a single-pilot Citation jet type rating.
 Richard began his GA flying in college and later flew F-15s, F-16s and the Super King Air 300 for the USAF.

 He culminated his USAF career as the Commander and Flight Leader of the USAF Thunderbirds.

-A native of Panama City, Florida, McSpadden started flying as a teenager and has logged over 5,000 hours flying a variety of civilian and military aircraft.
-He taught his son to fly, instructed his daughter to solo in their Piper Super Cub, previously owned a 1950 Navion that was in his family for almost 40 years, and currently owns a 1993 Piper Super Cub.
+A native of Panama City, Florida, McSpadden started flying as a teenager and logged over 5,000 hours flying a variety of civilian and military aircraft.
+He taught his son to fly, instructed his daughter to solo in their Piper Super Cub, previously owned a 1950 Navion that was in his family for almost 40 years, and a Piper Super Cub.

 Jeff Van West